MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/EMAIL.md

 The component has various custom inputs which dictate the functionality, styling and error handling of the component.

+We show the display name of the property as well as its advanced name in the form **Display name - AdvancedName**

 There are also custom output properties which can be used to reference component input values and state in other controls.

 ### Inputs

-- **Title** - Text to be shown as the title.
+- **Title - Title** - Text to be shown as the title.

-    - **Default:** What is your email?
+    - **Default:** What is your Email?

-- **Subtitle** - Text to be shown as the subtitle.
+- **Subtitle - Subtitle** - Text to be shown as the subtitle.

     - **Default:** Enter a valid email

-- **IsReadOnly** - Boolean value that controls whether the text input is disabled.
+- **View mode - ViewMode** - Boolean value that controls whether the text input is disabled.
 While true the input is disabled and whilst false the input can be typed into.

     - **Default:** False

-- **IsIconShown** - Boolean value that controls visibility of the email icon.
+- **Show icon - ShowIcon** - Boolean value that controls visibility of the email icon.

     - **Default:** False

-- **Theme** - Configures the styling of component elements.
+- **Theme - Theme** - Configures the styling of component elements.

     - **Default:** See [insert link for theme contract page]

-- **IsRequired** - Boolean value that controls whether the text input is required or optional.
+- **Required - Required** - Boolean value that controls whether the text input is required or optional.

     - **Default:** True

-- **IsTitleShown** - Boolean value that controls the title visibility.
+- **Show title - ShowTitle** - Boolean value that controls the title visibility.

     - **Default:** True

-- **IsSubtitleShown** - Boolean value that controls the subtitle visibility.
+- **Show subtitle - ShowSubtitle** - Boolean value that controls the subtitle visibility.

     - **Default:** True

-- **IsOnSubmitEnabled** - Enables submit functionality.
+- **Submit enabled - SubmitEnabled** - Enables submit functionality.
 When this is false, live validation is used.
 Need to hook up component to a button control to trigger validation with submit functionality.

     - **Default:** True

-- **Submit** - Boolean to trigger the on submit functionality.
-Only works when IsOnSubmitEnabled is set to true.
+- **Submit - Submit** - Boolean to trigger the on submit functionality.
+Only works when SubmitEnabled is set to true.

     - **Default:** False